yarafe/Test/FortiADC/A-Single-VM/README.md

 -**FLEX:** A demo FortiFlex evaluation account can be made available via you Fortinet partner.
 The FortiFlex token can be injected during deployment or added after deployment.

--**PAYG or OnDemand:** These licenses are automatically generated during the deployment of the FortiGate-VM systems.
+-**PAYG or OnDemand:** These licenses are automatically generated during the deployment of the FortiADC-VM systems.

 Fortinet offers three main FortiADC bundles to cater to different security and performance needs.
 These bundles are available across various hardware, virtual machine, and cloud platforms.
 Here are the bundles: